Who Was Jeffrey Epstein?

 "It really exposes how the American justice system is broken, and it was really built for power and political gain," Bryant told EW.
 "We wanted people to see that and be angry about it, and hopefully that can provoke change."

 On July 2, 2020, Ghislaine Maxwell, a British socialite and ex-girlfriend of Epstein's, was arrested by the FBI in Bradford, New Hampshire.
 She was charged with six counts including transportation of a minor with intent to engage in criminal sexual activity and perjury.
 “Maxwell enticed minor girls, got them to trust her, then delivered them into the trap that she and Epstein had set for them,” Audrey Strauss, the acting U.S. attorney for the Southern District of New York, said.
 She pleaded not guilty and was denied bail later that month.

 'Surviving Jeffrey Epstein'

-Lifetime's two-night special Surviving Jeffrey Epstein, which premieres August 9 at 8/7c, investigates the billionaire New York financier who is alleged to have used his connections to the rich and famous to shield his predatory behavior with young girls.
-Revealing how Epstein set up a pseudo-sexual Ponzi scheme to bring in underaged girls, the doc delves into the aftermath the survivors are experiencing with no justice to be served.
+Lifetime's two-night special Surviving Jeffrey Epstein, which premiered August 9 at 8/7c, investigated the billionaire New York financier who is alleged to have used his connections to the rich and famous to shield his predatory behavior with young girls.
+Revealing how Epstein set up a pseudo-sexual Ponzi scheme to bring in underaged girls, the doc delved into the aftermath the survivors are experiencing with no justice to be served.